ForgeRock/ping-android-sdk/recaptcha/recaptcha-enterprise/README.md

 - `block` - Configuration DSL block (optional)

 **Returns:**
-- `Result<JsonObject>` - Success with verification token or failure with exception
+- `Result<String>` - Success with verification token or failure with exception

 **Throws:**
-- `IllegalStateException` - If RecaptchaClientProvider is not configured or token is invalid
+- `IllegalStateException` - If token verification fails
 - `Exception` - For network or ReCaptcha service errors

 ### ReCaptchaEnterpriseConfig